-"(b) RULEMAKING.-The Commission shall prescribe rules for digital asset trading systems relating to the following:

-- "(1) Notice.-Notice to the Commission of the initial operation of a digital asset trading system or any material change to the operation of the digital asset trading system. - "(2) Order display.-The thresholds at which a digital asset trading system is required to display the orders of the digital asset trading system, and the manner of such display. - "(3) FAIR ACCESS.-The thresholds at which a digital asset trading system is required to have policies regarding providing fair access to the digital asset trading system. - "(4) CAPACITY, INTEGRITY, AND SECURITY OF AUTOMATED SYSTEMS.-Policies and procedures reasonably designed to ensure the capacity, integrity, and security of the digital asset trading system, taking into account the particular nature of digital asset trading systems. - "(5) EXAMINATIONS, INSPECTIONS, AND INVESTIGATIONS.-The examination and inspection of the premises, systems, and records of the digital asset trading system by the Commission or by a self-regulatory organization of which such digital asset trading system is a member. - "(6) Recordkeeping.-The making, keeping current, and preservation of records related to trading activity on the digital asset trading system. - "(7) Reporting.-The reporting of transactions in digital assets that occur through the digital asset trading system. - "(8) Procedures.-The establishment of adequate written safeguards and written procedures to protect confidential trading information. - "(c) Name Requirement.-A digital asset trading system may not use the word 'exchange' in the name of the digital asset trading system, unless the digital asset trading system- - "(1) is operated by a registered national securities exchange; and - "(2) is clearly indicated as being provided outside of the system's capacity as a national securities exchange. - "(d) Treatment Under the Bank Secrecy Act.-A digital asset trading system shall be treated as a financial institution for purposes of the Bank Secrecy Act. - "SEC.
+- any other permitted capacity, including as a digital asset broker or broker, digital asset dealer, or qualified digital asset custodian in compliance with the requirements of section 15H this Act. - "(b) Rulemaking.- The Commission shall prescribe rules for digital asset trading systems relating to the following: - "(1) NOTICE.- Notice to the Commission of the initial operation of a digital asset trading system or any material change to the operation of the digital asset trading system. - "(2) Order display.- The thresholds at which a digital asset trading system is required to display the orders of the digital asset trading system, and the manner of such display. - "(3) FAIR ACCESS.- The thresholds at which a digital asset trading system is required to have policies regarding providing fair access to the digital asset trading system. - "(4) CAPACITY, INTEGRITY, AND SECURITY OF AUTOMATED SYSTEMS.- Policies and procedures reasonably designed to ensure the capacity, integrity, and security of the digital asset trading system, taking into account the particular nature of digital asset trading systems. - "(5) Examinations, inspections, and investigations.- The examination and inspection of the premises, systems, and records of the digital asset trading system by the Commission or by a self-regulatory organization of which such digital asset trading system is a member. - "(6) Recordkeeping.- The making, keeping current, and preservation of records related to trading activity on the digital asset trading system. - "(7) Reporting.- The reporting of transactions in digital assets that occur through the digital asset trading system. - "(8) Procedures.- The establishment of adequate written safeguards and written procedures to protect confidential trading information. - "(c) Name Requirement.- A digital asset trading system may not use the word 'exchange' in the name of the digital asset trading system, unless the digital asset trading system- - "(1) is operated by a registered national securities exchange; and - "(2) is clearly indicated as being provided outside of the system's capacity as a national securities exchange. - "(d) Treatment Under the Bank Secrecy Act.- A digital asset trading system shall be treated as a financial institution for purposes of the Bank Secrecy Act.

+"SEC.
 6B.
-REQUIREMENTS FOR QUALIFIED DIGITAL ASSET CUSTODIANS. - "(a) In General.-A digital asset custodian is a qualified digital asset custodian if the digital asset custodian complies with the requirements of this section. - "(b) Supervision Requirement.- - "(1) In General.

-A digital asset custodian shall-

-"(A) be

-that is not subject to adequate supervision and appropriate regulation by-

-- "(i) the Board of Governors of the Federal Reserve System; - "(ii) the Comptroller of the Currency; - "(iii) the Federal Deposit Insurance Corporation;

-examination by an appropriate Federal banking agency, the National Credit Union Administration, the Commodity Futures Trading Commission;

-Commission, or the Securities and Exchange Commission; Commission shall be subject to adequate supervision and appropriate regulation by-

-"(vil) a State bank supervisor (within the meaning of section 3 of the Federal Deposit Insurance Act);

-or
+REQUIREMENTS FOR QUALIFIED DIGITAL ASSET CUSTODIANS.

-- "(2) a State credit union supervisor, as defined under section 6003 of the Anti-Money Laundering Act of 2020; or - "(3) an appropriate foreign governmental authority in the home country of the digital asset custodian; and custodian. - "(c) Other Requirements.- - "($B\underline{I}$) not \underline{Not} be $\underline{otherwise}$ prohibited by the applicable supervisor from engaging in an activity with respect to the custody and safekeeping of digital assets. - "(2) Adequate supervision and appropriate regulation.-For purposes of paragraph
+- "(a) In General.- A digital asset custodian is a qualified digital asset custodian if the digital asset custodian complies with the requirements of this section. - "(b) Supervision Requirement.- A digital asset custodian that is not subject to supervision and examination by an appropriate Federal banking agency, the National Credit Union Administration, the Commodity Futures Trading Commission, or the Securities and Exchange Commission shall be subject to adequate supervision and appropriate regulation by- - "(1) a State bank supervisor (within the meaning of section 3 of the Federal Deposit Insurance Act); - "(2) a State credit union supervisor, as defined under section 6003 of the Anti-Money Laundering Act of 2020; or - "(3) an appropriate foreign governmental authority in the home country of the digital asset custodian.

+"(c) Other Requirements.-

-PROHIBITED.-The digital asset custodian has not been prohibited by a supervisor of the digital asset custodian from engaging in an activity with respect to the custody and safekeeping of digital assets.
+"(1) Not otherwise prohibited.- The digital asset custodian has not been prohibited by a supervisor of the digital asset custodian from engaging in an activity with respect to the custody and safekeeping of digital assets.